gnuyent/sundial/README.md

 </div>
 <br>

-Sundial is a fully-loaded, full-stack class scheduling framework.
+Sundial is a wrapper for San Diego State University's class scheduler with added features.
 Sundial is light, speedy, and extremely customizable.
 It is able to generate a schedule for any course list and time period available on the [scheduling website](https://sunspot.sdsu.edu/schedule/search).
 Simplicity is the focus, just like telling time.

 ## Features
-* 🏃 Quickly generates schedules.
+* Quickly generates schedules.
-* 🙆 Flexible options based on different requirements:
+* Flexible options based on different requirements:
-    * ⌚ Set a time to schedule around.
+    * Set a time to schedule around.
-    * ❌ Reject certain days.
+    * Reject certain days.
-    * 🌄 Set the earliest time.
+    * Set the earliest time.
-    * 🌙 Set the latest time.
+    * Set the latest time.
-    * 📋 Avoid waitlists.
+    * Avoid waitlists.
-    * 👩‍ Include certain professors*.
+    * Include certain professors*.

-<small>*not currently implemented.</small>

 ## Quick Start
 TODO